slamdata/purescript-markdown-halogen/docs/Text/Markdown/SlamDown/Html.md

 ## Module Text.Markdown.SlamDown.Html

-This module defines functions for rendering Markdown to HTML.
+This module defines a component for rendering SlamDown documents to HTML

 #### `FormFieldValue`